Microsoft/azure-docs.pt-pt/articles/cognitive-services/Anomaly-Detector/tutorials/anomaly-detection-streaming-databricks.md

     Selecione **Criar**.

-4. A criação da conta demora alguns minutos.
+4. A criação da área de trabalho demora alguns minutos.

 ## <a name="create-a-spark-cluster-in-databricks"></a>Criar um cluster do Spark no Databricks